 Helping You Modify Your Trial Orders

 After a divorce or separation, one highly contentious issue for the couple to decide on is custody and visitation of their child or children.
-Custody can be divided in many ways, and each case is unique, which means it's important to be properly represented by a custody lawyers in San Antonio.
+Possession can be divided in many ways, and each child custody case is unique, which means it's vital to be adequately represented by child custody lawyers in San Antonio.

 Types of Child Custody

-Under Texas law, there are two types of child custody or conservatorship that a judge can award to either parent - Joint and Sole Managing Conservatorship.
+Under Texas law, a San Antonio judge can award two types of child custody or conservatorship to either parent - Joint and Sole Managing Conservatorship.

 - Joint Managing Conservatorship - Both parents have custody rights over the child and share responsibility.